A creamy, dairy-free coconut ice cream recipe you can make at home, no ice cream maker required!

 - Peanut Butter Ice Cream: Stir 1/4 cup peanut butter into the liquid ingredients, and add some mini chocolate chips if desired.

-- Cookie Dough Ice Cream: Use the basic ice cream recipe, and stir in pieces of your favorite eggless cookie dough—or the dough from any of my healthy cookies recipes—into the ice cream after blending.
+- Cookie Dough Ice Cream: Use the basic ice cream recipe, and stir in spoonfuls of this healthy cookie dough dip or pieces of your favorite eggless cookie dough (or the dough from any of my healthy cookies recipes) into the ice cream after blending.

 - Strawberry Ice Cream: Add 1 cup strawberries, stems removed, to the basic recipe before blending and omit the extra 1/2 cup milk of choice.